 Los Angeles, CA 90095

-For questions about the UCLA NET team, including patient issues and information about clinical trials, please contact Lauren Damato or Tinesha Robinson at (310) 206-6889.
+For questions about the UCLA NET team, including patient issues and information about clinical trials, please contact Lauren Damato at (310) 206-6889.

-Check out the video of the LACNETs Patient Education meeting “Bringing PRRT to UCLA” on March 8 2016.
+Check out the video of the LACNETs Patient Education meeting “Focus on PRRT” on April 14, 2020.